 Transfer to Computer Science

-Additional Requirements: Completion of at least one semester of college-level calculus equivalent to MA 16100 or MA 16500 with a grade of B or higher.
-All applicants who meet these minimum requirements will be evaluated holistically for admission to this high-demand program.
-Decisions for fall enrollment will be released after mid-June and will be made based on space availability.
+Additional Requirements: Completion of at least one semester of college-level calculus equivalent to MA 16100 or MA 16500 with a grade of B or higher, plus one of the following:

 Contact InformationRecruiting Coordinator